Hummels out of Bayern Munich's trip to Werder Bremen

 Germany defender Hummels has been laid low with a stomach bug and did not travel with the team on Friday after failing to resume training.

-The illness kept the centre-back out of the 5-1 thumping of Benfica in the Champions League on Tuesday.
+The illness kept the centre-back out of the 5-1 thumping of Benfica in the Champions League.

-Bayern's domestic form has been less convincing, a rollercoaster 3-3 draw at home to Fortuna Dusseldorf last weekend leaving them winless in three Bundesliga matches.
+Bayern's domestic form has been less convincing, a rollercoaster 3-3 draw at home to Fortuna Dusseldorf last weekend leaving it winless in three Bundesliga matches.

-The champions are nine points adrift of leaders Borussia Dortmund and only three ahead of seventh-placed Werder.
+The champion sits nine points adrift of leaders Borussia Dortmund and only three ahead of seventh-placed Werder.

 Kingsley Coman, Thiago Alcantara and Serge Gnabry are all available to return from injury in good news for under-pressure head coach Niko Kovac.